Build the Engineering Career You Deserve

 Once you graduate, we encourage you to stay connected to the Case Western Reserve community through the Alumni Association.
 Keep up with alumni news or join a local chapter to grow your Case Western Reserve network.

-1. Based on a limited sample of self-reported data from alumni from Case Western Reserve University Department of Engineering from graduating cohorts between 2016-2018.
+1. Based on a limited sample of self-reported data from alumni of the Case Western Reserve University School of Engineering online engineering masters programs from graduating cohorts between 2016-2018

 2. Retrieved on May 15, 2019, from bls.gov/careeroutlook/2018/article/engineers.htm

 3. Retrieved on May 15, 2019, from bls.gov/ooh/management/architectural-and-engineering-managers.htm

 4. Retrieved on May 15, 2019, from https://www.monster.com/career-advice/article/best-and-worst-paying-masters-degrees